syuja/GreenPlumSetup/inst/AFTER_INIT.md

  <p align = 'center'>![optional_create](https://github.com/syuja/GreenPlumSetup/blob/master/img/optional_create_db.png)</p>

+First log in to `template1` as `gpadmin`:

+     psql -d template1 -h gpMaster -p 5432 -U gpadmin

 <a id ='access'></a>
 ### Accessing the Database:
 We will first demonstrate how to use `psql` to access the local database.